Agapurnis/factorial-defence-rbx/SECURITY.md

 ### What happens after a vulnerability is found?

-An issue will be filed after the vulnerability has been *patched*, and you will be (optionally) credited.
+An issue will be filed for the purposes of recordkeeping after the vulnerability has been patched and deployed, and you will be (optionally) credited.

-### What happens if the vulnerability is not resolved after significant amounts of time?
+### What happens if the vulnerability is not resolved after a significant amount of time?

 You may publicly announce it.